DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 How will I learn?

-The course will use a variety of different teaching methods ranging from lectures and discussions, through to student presentations and individual research.
+The course will use a variety of different teaching methods ranging from lectures and discussions, to student presentations and individual research.
 The lecturers aim to bridge the gap between school and university so there is an emphasis on encouraging students to think for themselves.
-There is a high expectation on students to participate in all sessions.
+There is a high expectation for students to participate in all sessions.

 How will I be assessed?